CheekyBat2543/pico_mpu6050_dmp/README.md

 # RP Pico MPU6050 Driver Library

 RP Pico port of Invensense's MPU driver
+This library port is still a work in progress and interrupt related functionalities are still not tested

 # How To Add to Your Project: